allanbowe/rawsas/content/posts/2016-11-18-sas-as-a-service-an-easy-way-to-get-sas-into-excel-power-bi-and-000s-of-other-tools-languages.md

 ---
-title: 'SAS As A Service - an easy way to get SAS into Excel, Power BI, and '000s of other tools / languages'
+title: "SAS As A Service - an easy way to get SAS into Excel, Power BI "
-date: '2016-11-18 09:30:00'
+date: "2016-11-18 09:30:00"
-path: '/sas-as-a-service-an-easy-way-to-get-sas-into-excel-power-bi-and-000s-of-other-tools-languages/'
+path: "/sas-as-a-service-an-easy-way-to-get-sas-into-excel-power-bi-and-000s-of-other-tools-languages/"
 tags:
   - Movable Type
 ---